Pelagic Help

 Getting Started

-Pelagic is a dive site intelligence platform covering 120+ mapped dive sites across Sydney, the Illawarra, and the Hunter Coast.
-Here's everything you need to know to get up and running quickly.
+Pelagic is a professional dive intelligence platform covering 120+ mapped dive sites across Sydney, the Illawarra, and the Hunter Coast.
+Built for divers who take their diving seriously — whether you're planning around tides and swell windows, chasing visibility, or exploring sites you've never dived before.
+Here's everything you need to know to get the most out of it.

 Dive Site Markers are Entry & Exit Points